futureverse/future.p2p/README.md

 print(v)
 ```

-_Comment:_ The first time you run this, you might find that the
-[wormhole-william] executable is installed.
-If you are on MS Windows,
-you will get a Windows Security Alert asking you to "Allow access" for
-the Wormhole executable to access "public and private networks".
-Check
-and accept both.
-Details: (i) Allow "private" networks if you have
-other local computers you want to participate in the P2P cluster. (ii)
-Allow "public" networks if you want to participate in a P2P cluster
-with computers running externally, e.g. your friends computers.

 ## Share your compute power with your friends (any user)

 Without parallel workers, the P2P cluster is useless and will not